boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

     assertTrue(exists)
 {{</highlight>}}

 The problem with the above is simple.
 Assuming the tests run in order everything should be fine for the first test run.
 However on the second run the first test will assume that the heartbeat file will be missing, however as it would have been created from the previous run this test will now begin to fail!
-Worse still, if the tests run out of order or someone reorganizes them such that the second becomes the first it will start to fail every time.
+Better yet, if the tests run out of order or someone reorganizes them such that the second becomes the first it will start to fail every time.
 Even if you introduce a clean up task to delete the file if that ever fails perhaps you left the file handle open?
 You will have a flaky test.
-Be creative with this.
+Be creative with this!
 The more external dependencies you have the harder it will be to test correctly.

+Also note that the above is written to only work on unix style operating systems.
+This is another advantage you can use!
+Write some tests so they are unix specific, then in another file write them to be windows specific.
+If challenged point out that you use X in production so the tests should be specific to that, and when the other style is picked up mention landing a contract with a new customer who uses the other OS.

+ > **HANDY TIP:**
+ > The use of docker in CI/CD allows you to get really creative.
+Build a layer that adds 3000 new users and watch the image size blow up to hundreds of gigabytes which will likely crash the build agent.
+Say you were testing how the application performs when running against files with multiple owners.

-	What not to test
+### What not to test

 If you are forced to write tests you can start by being selective.
 Tests for setters and getters not only make you look good, but for dynamic languages you can go to town testing all sorts of stuff.
 Be sure that your method expecting an integer fails gracefully when passed an array.
 With a little creativity you can auto generate most of these.
 For everything else follow the following rules.

-	* Never test any error case because your code is error free
+ - Never test any error case because your code is error free
-	* Never test return codes becuase it never happens and slows the test suite down
+ - Never test return codes because it never happens and slows the test suite down
-	* Never test anything that requires you to mock.
+ - Never test anything that requires you to mock.
 After all mocking is the work of the devil and a classic anti-pattern.
-	* Only test for success under ideal situations.
+ - Only test for success under ideal situations.
 You code is a perfect snowflake.
-	* Only write integration tests and make them as flaky as possible to further your cause.
+ - Only write integration tests and make them as flaky as possible to further your cause.
 See how to write flaky tests.

+## Generic Fall-back Excuses

+For any piece of code the following excuses are usually applicable.
+Feel free to use any at random or in order.
+Remember to cycle though them over time to avoid your excuses being picked up.

+ - The code is too complex to unit test.
+ - The code is too simple to unit test.
+ - There's no point unit testing code that doesn't change.
+ - This is a destructive process, so it cannot be unit tested.
+ - Unit tests won't tell me if this code actually works.
+ - That code is side effect free so there is no need to test it.
+ - It would be too slow to test that code due to the dependencies.
+ - I can test this more quickly manually.
+ - The client is paying for a deliverable not unit tests.
+ - Thats QA's problem.
+ - Unit tests are just assertions in disguise.
+ - Unit testing was a staple of the FORTRAN days.
+ - Unit testing is not about finding bugs.
+ - Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates
+ - There is an exception to every rule, and we must of course be flexible.
+ - Never ascribe to malice, that which can be explained by incompetence. - Napoleon
+ - Testing is for communists.

+ > **HANDY TIP:**
+ > Lead the narrative.
+If you challenge other peoples test writing using the above, not only are you not writing tests but you will be seen as the test expert without doing anything.